The hardest part of leaving DJI is increasingly not the drone.

 - better dock and remote-operation workflows

-- broader team and operation coordination
+- broader resource, integration, and operation coordination

 Those features matter because they shift the product from "drone management tool" toward "operating layer for recurring field work."